farimarwat/ANR-Spy/README.md

 In case if any one want to trace a specific method to trace then there are two types of annotations available:

 **1. @TraceClass(traceAllMethods = false)**
-This annotatiion is applied to a class and takes one perameter.
-If the peramater traceAllMethods is set to true then all methods of the class will be traced on main thread.
+This annotatiion is applied to a class and takes one parameter.
+If the paramater traceAllMethods is set to true then all methods of the class will be traced on main thread.
 Default is true

 **Note:** If **traceAllMethods** is set to **false** and there is no specific annotated method then there will be no report generated.
 To trace all methods in MainActivity: